demisto/content/Integrations/Cherwell/Cherwell_description.md

 'startwith'. nSpecial characters should be escaped.
 Example:
 `[["CreatedDateTime":"gt":"4/10/2019 3:10:12 PM"],["Priority","eq","1"]]`
-NOTE: If received multiple filters for the same field name, an 'OR' operation between the filters will be performed, if the field names are different an 'AND' operation will be performed."
+NOTE: If received multiple filters for the same field name, an 'OR' operation between the filters will be performed, if the field names are different an 'AND' operation will be performed.